rhaleblian/discus/README.md

     cp template/media.ini $HOME/.config/yoyodyne/media.ini

 and edit it.
-Ray's Cloud9 workspace 'discus' does not require this server setup.
+Ray's Cloud9 workspace `discus` does not require this server setup.